 While you'd think businesses would do everything they can to protect their customers' personal information, they will weigh the risks and likelihood of a data breach happening versus the cost and time to implement such security measures.

 Knowing this, the payment card industry (PCI), government agencies and many states have put together a list of requirements that businesses must follow in order to do business with them or in their state.
 The problem is they often don't enforce these regulations and fines are only imposed after a data breach happens.

-I just returned from Framingham, Massachusetts where we exhibited at the Northeast User Group conference.
+GoAnywhere recently returned from Framingham, Massachusetts, where we exhibited at the Northeast User Group conference.
 Massachusetts has a very strict data privacy law.
 Not only do businesses in Massachusetts need to protect their customers' personal information but so do businesses who have in their database the personal identifiable information of people from Massachusetts.
 One of the requirements says organizations must:

 "Encrypt all transmitted records and files containing personal information that will travel across public networks."

-Is your company looking for a solution to secure data?
-Find out today how we can help your company avoid sending the inevitable letter that your confidential information has been breached.
+Is the company you work for securing personal data?
+Find out how GoAnywhere can help your company avoid sending the inevitable letter that your confidential information has been breached.
 Not only can we help you avoid facing public humiliation, our products can help save you time and money by streamlining the secure data transfer process.
-If you are interested in seeing how Linoma's solutions can encrypt your data at rest and when it's transferred, don't hesitate to contact us at 800-949-4696.

 Want to see how GoAnywhere encrypts data in transit and at rest?